 Rommel never took an active part in the July 1944 plot against Hitler but when, under torture, one of the active plot members implicated him, Rommel was given the choice of suicide or trial.
 He chose suicide by poison and was given a hero's funeral.

 6. Dietrich, Josef "Sepp."
 One of the most colorful, aggressive, and rowdy of German generals.
 He joined the Nazi party in the twenties and somehow Hitler heard of him and promoted him to commander of Hitler's body guard.
 During the "night of the long knives" of July 30, 1934, Hitler ordered Dietrich to select a firing squad and execute the list of condemned men.
-Dietrich did this although he knew many of the men well.
+Dietrich did this although he knew and was friends with many of the condemned men.
 Dietrich commanded a tank corps in the Battle of France and later commanded an SS Army in Russia.

 Hitler trusted him so, in 1944, he was brought back to the western front and led the Sixth Panzer army in the Battle of the Bulge.

 After the war, Dietrich was convicted of the murder of American prisoners of war and spent 10 years in jail for the crime.